selfire1/BibleGateway-to-Obsidian/README.md

 # BibleGateway-to-Obsidian
 This script adapts [jgclark's wonderful BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script to export for use in [Obsidian](https://obsidian.md/).
 It accompanies a [Bible Study in Obsidian Kit](https://forum.obsidian.md/t/bible-study-in-obsidian-kit-including-the-bible-in-markdown/12503?u=selfire) that gets you hands-on with using Scripture in your personal notes.

 What the script does is fetch the text from [Bible Gateway](https://www.biblegateway.com/) and save it as formatted markdown file.
 Each chapter is saved as one file and navigation between files as well as a book-file is automatically created.
-All of the chapter files of a book are saved in it's numbered folder.
+All of the chapter files of a book are saved in its numbered folder.

 This script is intended to be as simple as possible to use, even if you have no idea about Scripting.
 If you have any questions, please reach out to me either on github or Discord (`selfire#3095`).